DMacharia/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv moving file from one directory to another rm command for removing a file from a directory rmdir command for removing a directory
+mv moving file from one directory to another rm command for removing a file from a directory rmdir command for removing a directory cd - going back to the previous working directory